weiaiwayne/academic-kickstart/content/home/about.md

 * Read my recent work on [the Alt-right and Antifa and their collective actions on Twitter](https://ijoc.org/index.php/ijoc/article/view/11978/2978).
 * Read my [recent paper](https://www.sciencedirect.com/science/article/abs/pii/S0736585319307774) on online public spheres on Chinese Weibo.

-# Current research
-* Generative AI and political discourse
-* Generative AI, synthetic media production, activism

-# Fun AI projects
-* I am the mastermind behind this AI-generated podcast: [Real Time with AI Agents](https://opensourcesoul.substack.com/s/real-time-with-ai-agents)
-* I am the culprit behind this [bot](https://bsky.app/profile/opensourcesoul.bsky.social) that automates creativity through LLMs.

-# Non-Academic Writings
+# Non-Academic or Casual Writings
 I write a Substack called Opensource Soul Project https://opensourcesoul.substack.com/

 # What is CuriosityBits CC for?

 I built this site to share open-source content created in my research and teaching.
 You will find interactive tutorials on using R to collect, analyze, and visualize social media data, copies to my recent publications, and a repository for past data visualization projects.
-Some of the content is also available on my old website (https://www.curiositybits.com/).
+Please note that I no longer provide updates to the data science courses I teach through this website.
+If you are interested in taking my data science courses, please reach out to me directly.